telepace/voiceflow/.github/CODE_OF_CONDUCT.md

 #### PR Description

-PR is the only way to make change to kubecub project files.
+PR is the only way to make change to telepace project files.
 To help reviewers better get your purpose, PR description could not be too detailed.
-We encourage contributors to follow the [PR template](https://github.com/kubecub) to finish the pull request.
+We encourage contributors to follow the [PR template](https://github.com/telepace) to finish the pull request.

-You can find some very formal PR in [RFC](https://github.com/kubecub/kubecub/issues) issues and learn about them.
+You can find some very formal PR in [RFC](https://github.com/telepace/telepace/issues) issues and learn about them.

 **📖 Opening PRs:**